emg110/appasa/README.md

 `./appasa-goal.sh <Command> <Arg>`

 That's it!
-Happy Algoranding using AppASA
+Have fun Algoranding using AppASA!

 ## Screen capture demos of main bounty feature mandates